KBNLwikimedia/KB-Wiki-Stats-Graphs/stories/Detecting Wikipedia articles strongly based on single library collections.md

 <kbd><image src="images/image_12425167721588761061236.png" width="800"/></kbd>

 ### Approach in 4 steps
-During this measurement process I noticed that there are quite a few *Hotel Des Indes*-like articles: articles containing a striking amount of links to Delpher and/or DBNL.
+During this measurement process I started to notice that there are quite a few *Hotel Des Indes*-like articles: articles containing a striking amount of links to Delpher and/or DBNL.
 That triggered my curiosity, so I went deeper and more systematic, in 4 steps.

 #### Step 1: article lists
 I started out by making an overview of all articles on Dutch Wikipedia containing one or more links to Delpher or DBNL.
 I did this using the [Massviews Analysis tool](https://tools.wmflabs.org/massviews/), which takes a URL (or rather: a URL pattern, or base-URL) as input, and returns a list of articles containing that URL pattern.
 The screenshot below is based on the URL *[https://www.delpher.nl](https://tools.wmflabs.org/massviews/?platform=all-access&agent=user&source=external-link&start=2018-02-21&end=2020-02-05&project=nl.wikipedia.org&target=https%3A%2F%2Fwww.delpher.nl&sort=views&direction=1&view=list&target=https://www.delpher.nl)* (click for live tool, might take some time)